holyaustin/subFlow/README.md

 - Test NFTs or Tokens
 If using Flow EVM ERC20 test tokens:

-- okens are free from the faucet.
+- Tokens are free from the faucet.

 - Compatible with standard Solidity ERC20 contracts.

 - No real cost during development.
+---

 ### 🎨 UI Features
 - ✅ Connect wallet via MetaMask